bbc/simorgh/README.md

 - withData
 - withHashChangeHandler

-With a selection of page types passed through withOptimizelyProvider, currently [Article](https://github.com/bbc/simorgh/blob/latest/src/app/pages/ArticlePage/index.jsx) and [Story](https://github.com/bbc/simorgh/blob/latest/src/app/pages/StoryPage/index.jsx) pages.
+With a selection of page types passed through withOptimizelyProvider, that enables usage of Optimizely in the selected page types.

 #### withVariant